Asymptotics for estimating a diverging number of parameters -- with and without sparsity: Penalized Estimation

 If both penalty and loss are differentiable, the first-order condition for $\hbtheta$ is

-where $p'_{\lambda_n}(\hbtheta)$ is the gradient of $p_{\lambda_n}$ at $\hbtheta$.
-Sparsity inducing penalties are discontinuous at points where some coordinates are zero.
+Sparsity inducing penalties are not differentiable at points with zero entries.
 The vector $\hbtheta$ is a solution to the minimization problem when the gradients cross $\0$ at $\hbtheta$, either continuously or with a jump.
-This is illustrated in the left panel of \cref{fig:sparsity_shrinkage}.